Stable allocations in discrete exchange economies: Core in a categorical economy

-In light of our previous discussion and examples, it is clearly impossible to obtain a general result about the existence of the core.
-The model is arguably rich enough to replicate any pathological behavior that can be exhibited in a NTU game; such as the non-existence of stable outcomes in the roommate problem, as discussed in our last example.
+In light of our previous discussion and examples, it seems impossible to obtain a general existence result for the core.
+The model is arguably rich enough to replicate any problematic behavior that can be exhibited in a NTU game --- such as the non-existence of stable outcomes in the roommate problem.
 The situation is, however, not hopeless.
-The model is also rich enough that there is space to add structure in ways that can ensure existence.
-That added structure is, indeed, the name of the game in the rest of the paper.
-We propose various sufficient conditions on the primitives of an economy that allow us to prove the existence of stable outcomes.
-The focus in this section is on the weak core, and on sufficient conditions that allow us to apply Scarf's theorem to show existence.
-In the next section we turn to other techniques, and to the bargaining set as a solution.
+There is space to add structure in ways that can ensure existence.
+We propose sufficient conditions on the primitives of an economy that allow us to prove the existence of stable outcomes.